PVoLan/wooden-architecture/Chapter2/index.md

 **Synchronous calls are more stable**.
 When I perform a synchronous call, is guaranteed to return a result once and only once, or to throw one and only one exception.
 It is guaranteed by Java language.
 If you use immutable Entites (see Entites section), it is also guaranteed that result would not unexpectedly change after method call is finished.

 When I perform an asynchronous call, nothing is guaranteed regarding the callback.
 Callback maybe called once, twice, multiple times, or not get called at all.
-It may be called before method is returned or right after (or one hour after).
+It may be called before method is returned, just after method is returned or one hour after method is returned.
 It may be called with successful result or with error, or with both.
 It is a developer's care to make sure that Callback is called properly.
 Callback missed to call or called unexpectedly is a common source of bugs.

 **Multithreading in Android is an OS requirement.** Why do we have to deal with multithreading and async calls at all?
 Remember, we shouldn't perform long-running operations in main thread.
 Why?
 Because main thread is used for UI rendering, and we don't want the UI to "hang".
 In fact, **multithreading and async processing is a UI-level problem!** So, UI-level, or, to be more correct, Android-level is the most convenient place to care about this problem.
 Moreover, this problem can be solved with many ways: depending on the task you may want to use AsyncTask, JobScheduler, AlarmManager or to create a Service.
 All this stuff is definitely an Android-level stuff, and has nothing to deal with application data processing.

 **Async calls are often closely bound with Activity lifecycle**.
 When your activity gets destroyed or reconfugired during async call, you have to care somehow about it.
-And you'd better to care about it on Activity level, not on a Network level.
+And you'd better care about it on Activity level, not on a Network level.

 **There is no need to be super-high-performant**.
 What???
 Yes.
 Why do we use AsyncTask, or ThreadPool or brand-new-coroutines, why we cant just start a new Java Thread?
 They say: creating new Thread is a resource consuming operation.
 But, wait, what does it mean "resource consuming"?
 Thread stack size is about 8kb by default, and I have never seen starting new Thread took more than 1 ms (this is a minimal time unit I can measure with standard tools), even on 10-years old and slow smartphone.

 Most of the asynchronous technologies, like thread pools, reactive objects, data streams, etc., come from server-side development.
 Server-side developers often meet significant performance issues, and they care about it too much.
 When your server receives about 1 million requests per second, surely, 1 microsecond delay or 10 kb memory allocation per request can lead to dramatic consequences.
-But even here most of these consequences are to be tested experimentally.
+But even here most of these consequences are to be tested experimentally prior to make any decisions.

 What is the most typical Android app use case?
 User clicks the button -> application shows progress bar -> processes data -> hides progress bar -> shows result to user.
 Even the most crazy user would not tap the smartphone screen more than 10 times per second.
 You can freely start a pure `new Thread()` for every tap, you will not see any performance difference on this rate (although I'd still suggest using thread pools or whatever, just to follow common code-style).

 I think, the only case when you'll meet request rate from UI more than 10 times per second is a scrolling (particularly, ListView scrolling, if you perform a request per every list item shown).
 In this case you'll need some kind of asynchronous operation.
 But this case is quite rare.
 Then, next...

-The most time consuming operation on Android is network call.
+The most time consuming operation on Android is a network call.
 If your operation takes more than 10 ms, most probably you perform a network call.
-But, wait, even if we make network calls asynchronous, is it still a bad practice to perform 20-30-100 calls per second!
+But, wait, even if we make network calls asynchronous, it is still a bad practice to perform 20-30-100 calls per second!
 Some of our users have metered mobile Internet tariffs...
 Maybe we have to update our backend API?

 Finally, if you develop an application to use with Wi-fi only, and if you really need to run 100 network requests in parallel - running in parallel doesn't necessary mean asynchronous running.
 You can still run your requests in parallel and return from the method synchronously after all the requests are completed.
 Quite dumb solution, but the issue is not very smart too.